 Since you’re already here: In Alta, you can experience the Sami culture up close.
 A visit to the Northern Lights Cathedral is a must, and you should also check out the UNESCO listed rock carvings in Hjemmeluft under the midnight sun.
 And just so you know: Alta is often surprisingly hot, sunny and dry in the summertime!

-Make as small a footprint as possible.
-Leave it as you would like to find it is the mantra – take only pictures, keep only memories.
+Make as light a footprint as possible.
+Leave nature as you would like to find it is the mantra – take only pictures, keep only memories.

 Kongevegen, or the King’s Road, was the first road to connect Eastern and Western Norway in 1793.
 The most beautiful stretch starts at Vang in Valdres and takes you across the Filefjell mountains to Lærdal by the Sognefjord.
 Spend five to six days on the whole trip, or hike only the last part.

 On a short stretch along the Vindhellavegen road from the stave church Borgund, you can experience the fascinating old road construction.
 If you want a longer hike, continue down to the fjord and along Øygardsvegen, and even further past rivers and waterfalls through Galdane.
 From there you can take a bus to the old town Gamle Lærdalsøyri, or stop for the night before you continue on nature trails and roads through lush Lærdal the next morning.